Chandramouli2022/learning_resources/job_search/platforms_links.md

    * Platform for student internships and entry-level tech jobs.

 Let me know if you want to compare them by features like remote jobs, startup focus, or tech industry support.

+### Refferal companies

+    site:linkedin.com/in/ AND "Sprinklr" AND "India" AND "Current"

+For connecting people

+    site:linkedin.com/in/ ("web developer" OR "frontend developer" OR "javascript developer" OR "UI developer" OR "React" OR "Angular" OR "Node") AND "Sprinklr" AND "Current"